Hawaiian shave ice: Production

 Traditionally, the ice flakes for shave ice are made with tools or machines that are operated manually.
-In the Hawaiian sugar plantation fields, workers used to shave ice flakes with machetes from large ice blocks, on which they would then pour fruit juice.
+Sugar plantation workers would shave or chip flakes off large ice blocks with their own machetes (verb in kōhi), on which they would then pour fruit juice.
 In modern times, while some still use hand-cranked machines, most shave ice stands use electric block shavers or cube ice shavers.
 Block shavers require a specific size of ice block that can be made by freezing water in specific molds.
 After the ice block is taken out of the freezer, it needs to be tempered by leaving it out at room temperature for roughly 15 minutes so it begins to melt slightly.
 This ensures that the ice flakes are firm enough to hold the syrup but also soft enough to eat with a spoon.

 A container (cup, paper cone, or bowl) should be placed under the shaving machine to collect the ice flakes, and "unders" (ingredients for the bottom such as ice cream and azuki beans) should be added before shaving.
 The ice block will then be carefully inserted into the shave ice machine on top of sharp blades.
 For some machine models, blades should be adjusted to avoid chunky ice flakes that are used in snow cones and preserve the fluffy texture of true shaved ice.
 The machine can be activated either by button or foot pedal.
 While the machine runs, the operator rotates the container and shapes the ice flakes with one hand to get the intended size and consistency.
 Once the ice flakes are ready, different kinds of syrup (artificially or naturally flavored) will be added on the surface.
 Some shave ice stands also punch holes with hard sticks in the ice so that the syrup can reach the bottom.
 Finally, toppings such as condensed milk and fruit are added for more flavor.